Keauhou Bay: Kamehameha III's Birthplace

 A small enclosure is maintained by the Daughters of Hawaii to mark the site of the birth of King Kamehameha III in 1814, the second son of Kamehameha I and Keopuolani.

 The early part of his reign he was under a regency by Kaʻahumanu.

 He was the longest reigning monarch in the Kingdom of Hawaii, until his death December 15, 1854.

 The site includes the Kauikeaouli stone (his birth name), added to the Hawaii register of historic places as site 10-37-4383 on January 13, 1978.

 It was added to the National Register of Historic Places on July 24, 1978 as site 78001018.

 It is said Kauikeaouli was stillborn, but put on the stone by a visiting Kahuna where he was revived with a sacred chant.

 The Daughters of Hawaiʻi held a ceremony marking the hundredth anniversary by placing a plaque with Queen Liliʻuokalani in attendance.

 They acquired the small parcel including the foundation of the house in 1925.

 Other historic sites

 To the north of this area is the Kahaluʻu Bay Historic District, and uphill (mauka) is the Keauhou Holua Slide built under Kamehameha I.

 The Holua originally extended into Heʻeia Cove just north of the main bay.

 To the south is the birth site of the Battle at Kuamoʻo, fought in 1819.

 Recreation

 The Keauhou area includes the Outrigger & Spa at Keauhou Bay, built in 1975, the 22.9 acre Keauhou Shopping Center, two golf courses, timeshare, residential and resort condominiums and single-family residences.

-The largest convention center in Kona is located at the Sheraton, just South of the bay.
+The largest convention center in Kona is located at the Outrigger, just South of the bay.